ferriforty/PPS-24-Scalata/docs/02_requirments/index.md

 guaranteeing full connectivity.
 - **FR-W.02** The generator shall ensure exactly one staircase in the last room and no unreachable areas.
-- **FR-W.03** Enemy count per room shall follow a Gaussian distribution centred on *difficulty* with bounds 1–3 (see code constant `gaussianBetween`).
+- **FR-W.03** Enemy count per room shall follow a Gaussian distribution centred on *difficulty* with bounds 1–MAX_ENEMY.
-- **FR-W.04** Loot rarity shall inversely correlate with difficulty: probability (potion) ≥ 0.8 on level 1 and ≤ 0.2 by level 10.
+- **FR-W.04** Loot rarity shall correlate with difficulty: probability (small potion) ≥ 0.8 on level 1 and ≤ 0.2 by level 10.
 - **FR-W.05** When a numeric seed is supplied, two executions with the same seed and difficulty shall produce identical floor layouts and enemy placements.